tamatamvan/quipper.github.io/_posts/2018-10-07-kotlin-android-migration.markdown

 ```

-What Kotlin would look like after more mofications for null safety, notice the `?` operators on objects.
+What Kotlin would look like after more modifications for null safety, notice the `?` operators on objects.

 ```kotlin
 class MyActivity : Activity(), Callback {